Boole's probability bounding problem, linear programming aggregations, and nonnegative quadratic pseudo-Boolean functions: The Aggregation by Pr ekopa and Gao

+for some positive integer $1 \le k \le n$.
 According to Lemma \ref{l-tightest1b}, permuting the coefficients in this inequality also yields a valid inequality for $L_{\cE^1}(\RR_+^\gO)$.
 Thus we can assume a permutation that yields the lowest left hand side in \eqref{e-violated}, i.e., we can assume that